International Student Enrollment

 F-1 Students

 If you wish to bring your spouse or child with you to the U.S. while you complete your studies, you will need to prove that you have adequate financial resources to support them for the entire length of your program.
-In addition, in order to include them on your I-20, International Student Affairs will need a copy of the passport of your spouse and/or child.
+In addition, in order to include them on your I-20, International Student Enrollment will need a copy of the passport of your spouse and/or child.
 Please be advised that an I-20 cannot be issued if the proper financial documentation is not shown.
-To determine the expense for each dependent, please contact International Student Affairs.
+To determine the expense for each dependent, please contact International Student Enrollment.
 Unfortunately, an I-20 listing your dependents does not necessarily mean that your dependents will be granted an F-2 visa by the U.S. consulate or embassy.
 A U.S. consular officer will determine your dependents' ability to be issued an F-2 visa to enter the U.S. Please plan on purchasing dependent health insurance coverage for each dependent that will be traveling with you.

 J-1 Students